modmore/docs/en/05_SimpleCart/v2.x/05_Payment_Methods/00_PayPal.md

 We'll go over these options now.

 - Currency: set this to the 3 character code of currencies to use.
 This should match the currency configured as default on the Currencies tab.
 - Disable PayPal Shipping: when set to 1, PayPal will not ask for shipping details.
 When set to 0, customers will be asked to choose or provide their address when paying with PayPal.
-As shipping details will already be collected by PayPal, setting this to 1 is typically the recommended action.
+As shipping details will already be collected by SimpleCart, setting this to 1 is typically the recommended action.
 - API Password, Username and Signature: please see below on how to get these.
 - Sandbox Mode: when set to 1, the gateway will operate on the sandbox APIs.
 This is useful while testing, but make sure to set this to 0 when you're going live.
 Make sure your API password, username and signature match the environment too.